hashicorp/terraform-provider-azuread/website/docs/guides/azure_cli.html.markdown

 Terraform supports a number of different methods for authenticating to Azure:

-* Authenticating to Azure using the Azure CLI (which is covered in this guide)
+* Authenticating to Azure using the Azure CLI (covered in this guide)
 * [Authenticating to Azure using Managed Service Identity](managed_service_identity.html)
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * [Authenticating to Azure using a Service Principal and a Client Secret](service_principal_client_secret.html)